EN-IH-WDPT-JUN21/TKWRN-MovieApp/README.md

 - create and edit playlists
 - view playlist details
 - register and login
-- view and update user details (Admin)
+- view and update user details

 ### How to use